mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system = powerSystem()

-addBus!(system; label = 1, type = 3, active = 0.1, base = 345e3)
+addBus!(system; label = "Bus 1", type = 3, active = 0.1, base = 345e3)
-addBus!(system; label = 2, type = 1, angle = -0.034907, base = 345e3)
+addBus!(system; label = "Bus 2", type = 1, angle = -0.034907, base = 345e3)
 ```

-In this case, we have created two buses where the active power demanded by the consumer at buses labelled with 1 is specified in per-units, which are the same units used to store electrical quantities:
+In this case, we have created two buses where the active power demanded by the consumer at `Bus 1` is specified in per-units, which are the same units used to store electrical quantities:
 ```@repl addBus
 system.bus.demand.active
 ```